RemoQuality/timecamp-v2.1-desktop-app/README.md

 Copy and rename `CMakeProjectConfig.cmake.example` and modify the path to Path to Qt precompiled libs.

-Adding path to Qt to the `PATH` enviroment variable is also advisable,
-it will help with packaging installer and signing the binaries.
+You can also add path to Qt to the `PATH` enviroment variable - it will help with packaging installer and signing the binaries.

 Now you are ready to go!